-In addition to stakeholder input, the 2013 IRWM Plan relied heavily on existing planning documents.
-Of particular importance was the San Diego County Water Authority's 2010 Urban Water Management Plan, which formed the base document of this IRWM Plan because it contains a roll-up of all water supply and recycled water flow projections for all 24 member agencies throughout the San Diego Region.
-None of the other water management topics (stormwater, wastewater, natural resources, flood management, etc.) has a regional resource document that contains regularly updated information compiled for all agencies that manage that resource.
+In addition to stakeholder input, the 2019 IRWM Plan relied heavily on existing planning documents, including those completed during and for preparation of the 2013 and 2019 IRWM Plans.
+Of particular importance was the San Diego County Water Authority's 2010 and 2015 Urban Water Management Plans (UWMPs), which formed the base document of this IRWM Plan because they contain a roll-up of all water supply and recycled water flow projections for all 24 member agencies throughout the San Diego Region.
+The San Diego Regional Storm Water Resource Plan (SWRP) was relied on for regional stormwater management data and information.
+None of the other water management topics (wastewater, natural resources, flood management, etc.) has a regional resource document that contains regularly updated information compiled for all agencies in the Region managing that resource.
 For this reason, the IRWM Plan relied upon individual planning and management documents from the various entities that manage other (non-water supply) water resources in the Region.
-The IRWM Plan goals and objectives (Chapter 2, Vision and Objectives) generally incorporate the regional goals of all planning documents in Table 7-1.
+The 2019 IRWM Plan goals and objectives (Chapter 2, Vision and Objectives) generally incorporate the regional goals of all planning documents in Table 7-1.
 However, the IRWM Program and this IRWM Plan have no authority over the existing plans and resources that are referenced herein; this IRWM Plan is an umbrella document that attempts to consolidate current planning efforts on a broad variety of water management topics from throughout the Region.